sharmiapr13/Assessment/backend-tech-assessment-standard-0.0.1-SNAPSHOT/README.md

 - Considered cassandra for maintaining the persistent data for history of bidding but concentrated more on the specific requirements and so, dint maintain all the history of bidding
 - Maintained the lowest Bidding amount and corresponding Buyer info
 - Maintained the lowest Auto Bid amount and the corresponding Buyer info
-- Maintain seperate RequestMapping for autobid to avoid any impact due to auto bid implementation
+- Maintain seperate RequestMapping for autobid and not overwriting the lowestBidAmount based on autoBid to avoid any impact due to auto bid implementation.
+New LowestAutoBidAmt element is introduced to provide the amount based on lowest bid amt and auto bid feature
 - Covered few flavours of Junits

 Few Test Cases manually tested: